EB-5 Filing Fees in 2026: Complete Cost Breakdown

 - Travel costs for biometric appointments or interviews

-These ancillary costs can easily total $10,000-$20,000+ depending on your circumstances, project location, and whether you need to travel internationally for appointments.
+These ancillary costs can easily total $10,000 to $20,000 or more depending on circumstances, project location, and whether you need to travel internationally for appointments.

 Common pitfalls related to fees#